 When asked about the competitive retail market in the United States, Hitoshi Otsuki, managing director of the board responsible for overseas operations, said, “No doubt you have the most competitive market in the U.S. New names are always coming in and out at retail and in manufacturing.
 Consumers are more choosy ... when it comes to doing research on the Web.”

-And Sakamoto is hopeful for the fourth quarter in the United States.
-He said, "In general I don't see much in the way of low prices in the U.S. like last year.
-Hopefully the industry can make more money" than last year during the quarter.
+He said, “In general I don’t see much in the way of low prices in the U.S like last year.
+Hopefully the industry can make more money” than last year during the quarter.